JetBrains/teamcity-documentation/topics/build-queue.md

 Users with the _Enable/disable agent_ permission (included in the [Agent Manager](role-and-permission.md#Per-Project+Authorization+Mode) role by default) can manually pause/resume the build queue (since pausing the queue is equivalent to disabling all agents on the server).
 This action is available in the upper right corner of the __Build Queue__ page.

-The build queue can be paused automatically [if the TeamCity Server runs out of disk space](teamcity-disk-space-watcher.md).
+The build queue can be paused automatically [if the TeamCity server runs out of disk space](teamcity-disk-space-watcher.md).
 The queue will be automatically resumed when sufficient space is available.
+{product="tc"}

+The build queue can be paused automatically if the TeamCity server runs out of disk space.
+The queue will be automatically resumed when sufficient space is available.
+{product="tcc"}

 When the queue is paused, every page in TeamCity will contain a message with information on the reasons for pausing.